 Don’t get us wrong: IPAs, ube-sweetened purple beers, rich stouts, and sours all have their place in our hearts.
 But there’s nothing more satisfying than a refreshing ale that can be found anywhere for just a few dollars.
-That said, a little help goes a long way, so we asked 10 of our favorite bartenders from across the country for their top picks.
+That said, a little help goes a long way, so we asked 10 bartenders from across the country for their top picks.
 From gas station finds to grocery store staples, here are the most underrated cheap beers according to the experts.

 - Miller High Life pony

 “There are very few things that I’m passionate about more than ‘shitty’ delicious beer.
 Also love a good pairing with them as well: Miller High “pony” and a shot of mellow corn that tastes like movie theater popcorn!” — Travis Tober, bartender, Nickel City, Austin, Texas

 “My most underrated cheap beer is the Miller High Life pony.
 There’s just something fun about holding a tiny, crisp, and crushable beer that doesn’t have time to get warm.” — Ian Lindsay, general manager, Bodega, Charleston, S.C.